dilyabareeva/quanda/README.md

 - **Test Batches (`test_tensor`) and Explanation Targets (`target`)**: A batch of test data (`test_tensor`) and the corresponding explanation targets (`target`).
 Generally, it is advisable to use the model's predicted labels as the targets.
 In the following, we use the `torch.utils.data.DataLoader` to load the test data in batches.

-As an example, we will demonstrate the generation of explanations using `SimilarityInfluence` data attribution from `Captum` and the evaluation of these explanations using the **Model Randomization** metric.
+As an example, we will demonstrate the generation of explanations using `SimilarityInfluence` data attribution from `Captum`.
+#### Metrics Usage

+In the following, we demonstrate evaluation of explanations by the example of the **Model Randomization** metric.

 <details>
 <summary><b><big>Step 1.
 Import dependencies and library components</big></b></summary>